Blogging can be a very hard thing to do if you don’t know how to approach it.

 This is just one of many resources to use when blogging, because it’s my second favorite tool to schedule things on Twitter.
 Although I have only like 180 followers on Twitter and I haven’t seen any growth for the past 5 years, I still use it.
 I am not ready to give up on it yet so Hootsuite makes sure I am constantly active – even if no one really cares.

-I hope these 6 resources to use when blogging helped you in any way.
+So these were my best 6 resources to use when blogging and I hope they helped you in any way.

 I wrote a bunch of posts on the topic of blogging here, so please make sure to read them if you are serious about this thing.
 You will need to learn a lot before you start seeing any growth and success, so buckle up.